GENEMEDICS APP

 GENEMEDICS NUTRITION

-Author: Dr. George Shanlikian, M.D. | Last Updated: February 8th, 2024
+Author: Dr. George Shanlikian, M.D. | Last Updated: November 21st, 2024

 The mitochondria are considered the “powerhouses of cells”.
 They are organelles that work like the digestive system which ingests nutrients, breaks them down, and produces fuel or energy for the cells’ biological functions.
 The mitochondria also pass down information via several signaling molecules in order to enhance communication between each cell.
 Mitochondrial ORF of the twelve S c (MOTS-c) is one of the mitochondrial-derived peptides (MDPs) that plays an integral role in a wide array of metabolic functions such as glucose metabolism, muscle synthesis, and maintenance of metabolic homeostasis (balance).